Meet our Global Student Ambassadors!

 School: California State University, Northridge & Fresenius University of Applied Sciences

 Christine first came to the US from Germany as an au pair in Boston, where she took a few classes at Harvard University Extension.
-She decided she wanted to continue her higher education in the USA, and got accepted to the CSU Northridge “Semester at CSUN” F-1 Exchange Program.
-She studied for one semester at the California university before travelling back home where she is currently completing a Bachelor’s degree in Psychology at the Fresenius University of Applied Sciences in Hamburg.
+She decided she wanted to continue her higher education in the USA and got accepted to the CSU Northridge “Semester at CSUN” F-1 Exchange Program.
+She studied for one semester at the California university before traveling back home where she is currently completing a Bachelor’s degree in Psychology at the Fresenius University of Applied Sciences in Hamburg.

 Student Name: Julia

 Julia loves to travel and experience new adventures and cultures.
 She’s from a small town outside of Lund, Sweden.
 During High School, she spent a year as an exchange student in Michigan, USA, and is now completing her Bachelor’s degree in English Literature at Lindenwood University in Missouri, USA.
 After completing her major, and possibly a master’s, she hopes to work in publishing and/or editing at a major book company.
 It was her passion for reading that made her finally decide on her major and future career.
 Her interest in traveling has brought her to a lot of mesmerizing places and allowed her to meet people from all over the world.
 She hopes to one day visit every single country on this planet.
 Animals have also always been a major part of her life.
 She grew up with dogs and horses around her, and since starting college she’s dedicated about 4 hours a week at a riding center for disabled children and around 6 hours a week at a rescue center for dogs.